jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The tech community calls this disruption.
 While disruption has thankfully torn down many gates, it mainly replaced low-hanging fruit like consumer goods.
 To keep pushing us into the Internet Age, we need to upgrade disruption with Techvolution.
 Only a society full of power-hungry player gods will finally turn the fantastic world of science fiction into Main Street's new reality.

 ![Illustration](/img\diagrams\gates.jpg)
-_Pitch meetings and interviews are examples of levers of power.
-People with contorl get to decide which show gets broadcasted, person hired, or product manufactured.
-These positions were neccessary in the era of of mass production, but are often targets for open-source in the Internet Age._
+_Pitch meetings, job interviews, and call-centers are examples of levers of power.
+People with control get to decide which entertainment gets broadcasted, person hired, or when a service is accessed.
+These positions were necessary for the era of mass production, but are often targets for open-source in the Internet Age._

 ## Mass-Production Replaced by Mass-Collaboration Makes Us Happy